Azure-Samples/openai-end-to-end-baseline/README.md

 ### Deploying a flow to Azure Machine Learning managed online endpoint

+TODO: Update diagram and description

 ![Diagram of the deploying a flow to Azure Machine Learning managed online endpoint.](docs/media/openai-chat-e2e-deployment-amlcompute.png)

 The Azure Machine Learning deployment architecture diagram illustrates how a front-end web application, deployed into a [network-secured App Service](https://github.com/Azure-Samples/app-service-baseline-implementation), [connects to a managed online endpoint through a private endpoint](https://learn.microsoft.com/azure/machine-learning/how-to-configure-private-link) in a virtual network.
 Like the authoring flow, the diagram illustrates how the Machine Learning Workspace is configured for [Workspace managed virtual network isolation](https://learn.microsoft.com/azure/machine-learning/how-to-managed-network).
 The deployed flow is able to connect to required resources such as Azure OpenAI and Cognitive Search through managed private endpoints.

 ### Deploying a flow to Azure App Service (alternative)

+TODO: Update diagram and description

 ![Diagram of the deploying a flow to Azure App Service.](docs/media/openai-chat-e2e-deployment-appservices.png)